Answers to frequently asked questions of Reimbursement for Circuit Court-Criminal Division cases.

 - Completed court action that ordered costs and/or a term of probation

-Defendants are responsible for providing information concerning their finances to the Reimbursement Division.
+Defendants are responsible for providing information concerning their finances to Reimbursement.
 A financial interview will be conducted to determine an appropriate payment plan.

 What are the most common court-ordered fees?
 When do I have to pay them?